pomdtr/smallweb-file-server/examples/markdown/demo.md

 This is a public shared demo instance of [smallweb](https://smallweb.run) running on fly.io.

-> **⚠️ Do not use this instance for anything important.**
->
+> [!WARNING]
 > The content of this instance will be reset anytime I feel like it.
 Also Since
-> this instance is shared, you should not under any circoomstance put
+> this instance is shared, you should not under any circumstances put any
 > credentials in there!

 ## Usage